christofluyten/nyc-taxi-senariogenerator/README.md

 This data is sparse, there are many links without an hourly estimate.
 In the case that there isn't a speed limit for a certain link, the speed limit is set to the average speed, calculated over all the measurements for that link.
 If there is not a single measurement for a certain link, the speed limit is set to a default value, in this case 40 miles per hour.

 #### Map
-The resourses contain a links.csv file, taken from the New York City Hourly Traffic Estimates as basis for the map.
+The resourses contain a links.csv file, taken from the New York City Hourly Traffic Estimates as a basis for the map.
 This file contains more than 250,000 links.
 More than 700 links are not used in the map.
 A majority of the unused links are deleted because they are not fully connected to the rest op the graph, a minority because the link represents a road that does not allow taxi's (e.g. a busstop).